Do quantum linear solvers offer advantage for networks-based system of linear equations?: Networks-based linear system problems

-Our systems of linear equations depend on the Laplacian or the incidence matrix of graphs.
-The complexity of solving them using a QLS depends on how $\mathcal{N}$, $\kappa(\mathcal{N})$ and $s(\mathcal{N})$ grow.
-These quantities are influenced by the family of graphs under consideration.
-To understand the effect of $\mathcal{N}$, $\kappa(\mathcal{N})$ and $s(\mathcal{N})$ on the complexity of a QLS, we numerically analyze them on different graph families.
-In a graph family, the number of vertices and edges increase according to a set of rules, which results in the system size to grow.
-Now, we classify a graph family into different categories.
+The complexity of solving a NLSP using a QLS depends on the growth of $\kappa(\mathcal{N})$ and $s(\mathcal{N})$.
+To understand the influence of these quantities on the runtime of a QLS, we numerically analyze them on different graph families.
+As HHL algorithm is the prototypical QLS, with the other QLSs considered in this study improving upon its runtime complexity, we classify the graph families into two categories based on whether HHL offers advantage or not.
+The categories are defined below:

-\begin{definition} A bad graph family is one for which the HHL algorithm yields no advantage relative to CLS. \end{definition}

-\begin{definition} A good graph family is one for which the HHL algorithm results in a sub-linear advantage relative to CLS. \end{definition}
+\begin{definition} A good graph family is one for which the HHL algorithm gives advantage in its runtime relative to CLS.
+Here, advantage could be an exponential or a polynomial separation between the runtimes of HHL algorithm and CLS. \end{definition}

-\begin{definition} A better graph family is one for which the HHL algorithm leads to a polynomial advantage relative to CLS. \end{definition}

-\begin{definition} A best graph family is one for which the HHL algorithm produces an exponential advantage relative to CLS. \end{definition}
+\begin{definition} A bad graph family is one for which the HHL algorithm yields no advantage with respect to CLS. \end{definition}

-We define all of these categories by comparing speed-up relative to HHL, since it is the prototypical algorithm upon which other QLS candidates are built to improve upon the runtime complexity of HHL.
-Thus, if a graph family is found to be a best graph family with HHL, it is guaranteed to be a best graph family for all other improved quantum linear solvers that we consider.
+If the HHL algorithm offers an advantage for some graph family, other QLSs considered in the study will too.
+However, there could be graph families where HHL does not offer an advantage, but improvements over it could.